zbicin/zbicin.github.io/source/_posts/Debugging-NPM-tasks-in-Visual-Studio-Code.md

 Since _NPM_ tasks are simply JavaScript files, it is possible to run them within the _Visual Studio Code_ debugger.
 This way we can debug the internals of libraries and track any ambiguous errors, uncaught exceptions and other surprises.

 All of your locally installed packages are located in the `node_modules` directory.
-However, it has a special folder named `.bin` which typically contains executables of the downloaded modules.
+It has a special folder named `.bin` which typically contains scripts that act as "executables" of the downloaded modules.
 So nothing stops us from pointing to them within the _VSCode_'s `launch.json` file.

-Let's say that we have a following task defined in a `package.json`:
+Let's say that we'd like to debug a _Webpack_ config file.
+Considering a following task being defined in a `package.json`:

 ```json
 {